 Please visit our Shop Online page, where you’ll find a current list of available inventory and ordering instructions.
 We (try to) update that inventory list on a monthly basis, so if you would like to receive an update when we have new plants ready for sale, please sign up for our mailing list.
 Our “Browse” page has lots of additional information that may help with your decisions, but plants described there are not always available.

 The first few months of each calendar year can be hectic because, not only are all gardeners enthusiastically planning and planting, but we are also procuring, propagating, potting and organizing for the new growing season.
 We have to get new plants settled into their home in the nursery before the really hot weather hits.
 The whole process aims to have our ready-for-sale inventory peak around September, which is the BEST time to plant in Central Texas.
 Then, inventory declines until the following May, when it’s getting too hot (for plants AND people).
 People and plants then try to take it easy during the summer months, so that we can begin the whole cycle again.

 At Hill Country Natives, our mission is to promote the sustainable cultivation of native Texas trees and shrubs and to increase their use in landscaping.
-We specialize in native trees and shrubs and perennial edible plants that are well-adapted to central Texas.
+We specialize in native trees and shrubs and fruit trees that are well-adapted to central Texas.

 Native plants offer many benefits.
 They require less water.
-(A top priority).
 They improve wildlife habitat.
 They support genetic diversity.
 They require less fertilizer and pesticide, thus reducing pollution and cost.
 And they improve the connection between people and the land.

 Our Learn page contains informational material in several sections.
 To learn how we cultivate healthy plants, and to get some tips, see Cultivation.
 And check our Articles & Links to read up on Green Living Screens, Fire-wise landscaping, Fungi, and other key topics.
 Enjoy our Plant Showcase too!